Keyboard shortcuts

 --organization-id $ORGANIZATION_ID)

 If you configured the AUDITHUB_PROJECT_ID and AUDITHUB_ORGANIZATION_ID environment variables you can drop the --project-id and --organization-id flags since the CLI can read them from the environment.
 Note that we stored the output of the CLI in a variable named $version_id.
-We need this for identifying the version when launching jobs.
+We need it for identifying the version when launching jobs.

 Launching jobs